-To bring awareness to security issues in the new mobile industry, Lookout's co-founders built the "BlueSniper" in 2005 and demonstrated it at the DEF CON security conference.
+To bring awareness to security issues in the new mobile industry, Lookout's co-founders built the "BlueSniper" and demonstrated it at the 2005 Academy Awards.
 This unique device could scan and read data from phones connected to Bluetooth at a record breaking distance of over a mile away.
 Armed with an understanding of the fundamental security vulnerabilities associated with mobile computing, we set out to build a company to make mobile devices safer for the world.

 In 2004, John Hering, Kevin Mahaffey and James Burgess, three security researchers from USC, discovered a Bluetooth vulnerability in the Nokia 3610.
 To demonstrate the vulnerability, the founders built the BlueSniper, which set a new world record by retrieving information on a device from over 1 mile away using the bluetooth connections in mobile phones.

 60 Minutes featured Lookout co-founder John Hering and a number of other well-known and respected security researchers demonstrating mobile attacks.

 Kevin Mahaffey and Marc Rogers set out to audit the security of the Tesla Model S because they wanted to shine a light on a car that they hypothesized would have a strong security architecture, given the Tesla's team's deep software experience.
 Out of this research, they hoped to start a conversation about simple and clear security best practices for the automotive industry.

 Hackathons are in Lookout's blood.
 Our style of Hackathon takes place over two-days during which employees leave the comfort of their teams and enter collaborations with new coworkers, serving in new roles.
 Several innovative ideas developed during hackathons have even become product features.
 This is the DNA of Lookout, hacking for good and breaking things to make them better.